Radial velocities from Gaia BP/RP spectra: Validation

 To evaluate if our radial velocity uncertainties are accurate, we provide the histogram of the radial velocity difference of our measurements compared to the reference measurements over the uncertainty in Fig.~\ref{fig:exp_std}.

 We can determine the standard deviation of this distribution by

 with $\Delta v_r/\sigma_{vr}$ the difference between our radial velocity and the reference one over the uncertainty and $\widetilde{\Delta v_r/\sigma_{vr}}$ the median of the same quantity.
 The standard deviation comes out to about $1.03$, which means that our reported uncertainties are typically accurate to a few percent.
+This is in contrast to the uncalibrated measurements which we also plot in Fig.~\ref{fig:exp_std}, and which show both significant offset and uncertainty underestimation.